Support BIPOC Community Organizers in Seattle with Direct Student Loan Relief

 Who Will You Support?

-They could be re-imagining public safety— working to shift resources from police and incarceration to community health and safety.
-Or fighting gentrification and displacement in historically Black and Asian neighborhoods.
-They might be working with youth to connect food and climate justice.
-Or helping to distribute mutual aid in our community to help counter the impacts of the pandemic.
+They could be fighting gentrification and displacement in historically Black and Asian neighborhoods.
+Or working with youth to connect food and climate justice.
+They might be working for reproductive justice, or organizing mutual aid projects.

 What Amount is a Meaningful Student Debt Solidarity Payment?